MicrosoftDocs/fabric-docs/docs/data-factory/monitor-pipeline-runs.md

 ## Monitor data pipeline runs

 1. To monitor your data pipeline runs, hover over your pipeline in your workspace.
-Doing so will bring up three dots to the right of your pipeline name.
+Doing so brings up three dots to the right of your pipeline name.

    :::image type="content" source="media/monitor-pipeline-runs/more-options-for-pipeline.png" alt-text="Screenshot showing where to find more pipeline options.":::